-Evan Bishop and Katori Walker from 320 Body Art partnered with Darinka Vlahek, Director of Curriculum and Community Supports, Adult Day Services, and Dhanashree (Dhanni) Gadiyar, Project Coordinator, to help generate this unique opportunity.
+Evan Bishop and Katori Walker from 320 Body Art partnered with Darinka Vlahek, Director of Curriculum and Community Supports, Day Services, and Dhanashree (Dhanni) Gadiyar, Project Coordinator, to help generate this unique opportunity.

 Interpreting the Human Form